adamosoftware/MvcProfiler/README.md

 - There's no UI in my approach.
 I merely capture run times and some related HTTP request data in some tables.
 I would love to incorporate Razor UI in my package, but I'm not sure how to make that work from a Nuget package.

 - There are two packages in my solution: **MvcProfiler.Library** and **MvcProfiler.Postulate**.
 The Library version has no database nor ORM dependency.
 You must implement several abstract methods to provide database integration.
 The Postulate version uses [Postulate.Lite.SqlServer](https://github.com/adamosoftware/Postulate.Lite) because this would be my common use case.

+[to be continued...
+I'm still trying to fix Nuget packages]